Michigan State muscles past USC 72-62 in March Madness

 Michigan State muscles past USC 72-62 in March Madness originally appeared on NBC Sports Chicago

-Smart watched as Michigan State ramped up its defensive intensity after halftime to muzzle the streaky Trojans (22-11), who were knocked out in the tournament's first round for the second straight year.
+Smart watched as Michigan State got more physical after halftime to muzzle the streaky Trojans (22-11), who were knocked out in the tournament's first round for the second straight year.

 The Spartans missed six straight from the line during one stretch while trying to close it out and finished 15 of 25 overall.